-Use the following procedure to configure user settings in audit mode and then generalize the Windows installation by using an answer file that contains the
+Configure user settings in audit mode and then generalize the Windows installation by using an answer file with

-CopyProfile setting.
+CopyProfile.
 If you install Windows with another answer file, make sure that answer file doesn't have

 CopyProfile or any settings that create additional user accounts.

 Install Windows on a reference computer and start the computer in audit mode.
 For more information, see Boot Windows to Audit Mode or OOBE.

 Don't use a domain account to start the computer.
 This is because the

 CopyProfilesetting runs after the computer is removed from the domain when you run Sysprep.
 As a result, you'll lose any settings that you configured in a domain.
 If you change the default user profile and then join the computer to a domain, the customizations that you made to the default user profile appear on new domain accounts.

 Customize the built-in administrator account by installing applications, desktop shortcuts, and other settings.

 There is a limit to the number of provisioned Windows Runtime-based apps that you can install.
 However you can create scripts to install additional non-provisioned apps.
 For more information, see Sideload Apps with DISM.

 CopyProfileanswer file in the reference computer.
 For example, you can copy the answer file to a USB drive.